- Advising Holds

 |Supplemental Instruction (SI)||Supplemental Instruction (SUPPLINSTR)||When a course section is part of a non-remedial academic assistance program through the Academic Learning Center.|

 New experimental courses will require set up by the Office of the Registrar in the SIS (catalog level) before they can be scheduled.
-The Experimental Form should be completed, approved, and forwarded to Megan Wheeler in the Office of the Registrar as soon as possible.
+The Experimental Form should be completed, approved, and forwarded to Megan Perry in the Office of the Registrar as soon as possible.

 Course sections that require a new course title that have not been used in the past will also require set up by the Office of the Registrar at the catalog level before they can be scheduled.
 For courses such as Studies In, Seminars, and others with specific topics, a New Course Title Form has been created.
-Please use the New Course Title Form to submit requests for new course titles to Megan Wheeler.
+Please use the New Course Title Form to submit requests for new course titles to Megan Perry.

 It is important that departments send information to the Office of the Registrar about these courses using the appropriate forms as soon as they're known.
 This will allow time for the creation of the courses by the Office of the Registrar at the catalog level so they can be added at the schedule level prior to the deadline for entry of schedules.
 The Office of the Registrar will notify departments as soon as the courses are set up at the catalog level and ready for entry at the schedule level.